winnergetsyou/height_sensing_system/README.md

 # HEIGHT SENSING SYSTEM
-## CAN BE USED MODIFIED AND USED WITH ANY MICRO-CONTROLLERS AND SENSORS
+## THE PROGRAM CAN BE USED WITH ANY MICRO-CONTROLLERS such as Arduino, Raspberry pi
+## THE PROGRAM PERFORMS OPERATIONS WITH ANY SENSOR RAW VALUES WITH MODIFICATIONS

 UDP_Socket_program-->client/server[PYTHON] -- [PACKING-UNPACKING]